arbrandes/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

      - An interactive periodic table of the elements that shows detailed information about each element when learners move the pointer over each element.
-     - No support
+     - Not supported
    * - :ref:`Poll Tool`
      - You can include polls in your course to gather learners' opinions on various questions.
 You can use the Poll Tool in Studio.
-     - Full support
+     - Not supported
    * - :ref:`Poll`
      - You can run polls in your course so that your learners can share opinions on different questions.
 You can only add this type of poll to a